Pedro Adigue: Early life

-Pedro was born on November 16, 1943 in Bontod, Masbate, Philippines.
+Pedro was born on November 16, 1943, in Bontod, Masbate, Philippines.

 Professional career

 Adigue became a professional boxer on February 18, 1962.
 After 14 bouts (11 wins, 1 loss and 2 draws), he fought Carl Peñalosa for the Philippine lightweight title but lost on points.
-Adigue challenged Peñalosa again for the same title on August 2, 1965 but this time won by knockout in the 7th round.
+Adigue challenged Peñalosa again for the same title on August 2, 1965, but this time won by knockout in the 7th round.
 He defended his crown once with a decision win over Rudy Perucho June 10, 1966.

-He then won the Oriental and Pacific Boxing Federation (OPBF) lightweight title on September 30, 1966 and has defended it five times.
+He then won the Oriental and Pacific Boxing Federation (OPBF) lightweight title on September 30, 1966, and defended it five times.

 He then won the vacant WBC light welterweight championship in 1968 at the Araneta Coliseum in Quezon City, Philippines, when he defeated Adolph Pruitt.
 In his first defense on January 31, 1970, he lost the title to Bruno Arcari by a unanimous decision.
 He won the OPBF light welterweight title in 1973.
 Adigue retired in 1977.

 Death

-Pedro died on November 20, 2003 in Rizal Medical Center, Pasig, Metro Manila, Philippines due to metastasized throat cancer.
+Pedro died on November 20, 2003, in Rizal Medical Center, Pasig, Metro Manila, Philippines due to metastasized throat cancer.